Skip to main content

 Ethnic Studies Professional Development Contract

-The Budget Act of 2021, required the California Department of Education, with approval of the executive director of the SBE, to select a COE, or a consortium of COEs, to enter into a contract to provide professional development (PD) and resources to support LEAs offering new and expanded ethnic studies courses.
-PD and regional training will be provided for teachers, administrators, and paraprofessionals to support creation or expansion of ethnic studies courses.
+The Budget Act of 2021 required the CDE, with approval of the executive director of the SBE, to select a COE, or a consortium of COEs, to enter into a contract to provide PD and resources to support LEAs offering new and expanded ethnic studies courses.

 The Ethnic Studies Professional Development (ESPD) Request for Application (RFA), Funding Profile, and Funding Results are below: